A Biblical approach to recovery

 How can I help and support this Ministry?

-My new book “I’m a Christian, so why am I still…” is coming out soon.
+My new book “I’m a Christian, so why am I still…” is out now!
+Here is the link to get your copy

 Here is a link to my podcast audio chapters in the mean time.